ThomasRieutord/metplotlib/README.md

 ### Install dependencies and this package with pip

-Once you have cloned the `metplotlib` package locally, activate your favorite environment, go to the package root directory (where there is the `setup.py`) and run
+Once you have cloned the `metplotlib` package locally, activate your favorite environment, go to the package root directory (where there is the `pyproject.toml`) and run
 ```
 pip install -e .
 ```